 On Sunday at MWC 2019 in Barcelona, LG launched three new models in its ThinQ range – the LG G8 ThinQ, the LG G8s ThinQ, and the LG V50 ThinQ 5G.
 A new feature called Hand ID, which allows palm vein authentication, has been introduced to the G8 models.
-Users can now unlock their phone just by hovering their hands over the display.
+Users can now unlock their phones just by hovering their hands over the display.
 Another major addition is a Crystal Sound OLED, which kills the insufficiency of an earpiece or front speakers unnecessary.
 Besides, the bottom BoomBox Speaker is retained, now available with stereo output.

-Although LG has released the colour variants of the LG G8 ThinQ, namely Carmine Red, New Aurora Black, and New Moroccan Blue, the South Korean company has withheld the prices or information regarding the availability of the smartphones as of now.
-But it is expected to revealed before they are made available in markets.
+Although LG has released the color variants of the LG G8 ThinQ, namely Carmine Red, New Aurora Black, and New Moroccan Blue, the South Korean company has withheld the prices or information regarding the availability of the smartphones as of now.
+But it is expected to be revealed before they are made available in markets.

 LG G8 ThinQ specifications